yuvaneai/RAK-PVM/README.md

 * **NIH ChestX-ray14**: We downloaded the [NIH ChestX-ray14](https://nihcc.app.box.com/v/ChestXray-NIHCC) dataset as the chest radiographs.

 ### Data Preprocessing
-We preprocessed these datasets and split the dataset into train/val/test set using the code in `mgca/preprocess`.
+We preprocessed these datasets and split the dataset into train/test set using the code in `datapreprocess`.

 ### Pre-training